stwomac/DOU-12-16-2024-PRJ1/README.md

 # Matrix Operation Manager
 ---
-A terminal based that can perform 2-D matrix operations.
+A terminal based program that can perform 2-D matrix operations.
 Tested for Windows.

 ## Required Imports